 In this image, two pictures of John F Kennedy hang on the walls of The Snug in Bradley’s Bar, Barrack Street Cork.
 The ‘snug’ as seen here was once the living room of the Bradley home and has remained unchanged despite the change of use.
 There was once a Sacred Heart picture in this room but that was removed when it became a pub.

-Another image from Brian MacDomhnaill, whose interest in photographing abandoned houses led to the discovery of this picture of the Kennedy ‘s in an abandoned house in County Carlow.
-Interestingly, the photograph was taken in the deserted home of a catholic priest.
+Another image from Brian MacDomhnaill, whose interest in photographing abandoned houses led to the discovery of this picture of the Kennedys in an abandoned house in County Carlow.
+Interestingly, this photograph was taken in the deserted home of a catholic priest.

 At the beginning of prayers, it was announced that President Kennedy had in fact been shot dead.
 Not only that, but the nun said the consequences were potentially catastrophic with the almost total certainty of World War 3.
 The inference was that President Kennedy was martyred because he was a Roman Catholic and who but Communists would do such a thing.
 This, we were told, meant that our brothers and male relations would be called upon to fight the Russians, Catholics against Communists.
 The Bay of Pigs missile crisis was still fresh in memory and the Communist threat was never far from our thoughts – didn’t we pray several times a day for the ‘conversion of Russia’?

-My memory of that fateful day is frozen in time in that chapel and it did take several days for us to be reassured that all was well and that perhaps our male family members were safe.
+My memory of that fateful day is frozen in time in that chapel.
+It did take several days for us to be reassured that all was well and that perhaps our male family members were safe.
 Lee Harvey Oswald was arrested shortly after the shooting and he himself was shot dead on Sunday November 24.
 On the following Monday afternoon we got to watch the funeral on the school black and white television.
-Images that stand out from the event are of the elegant veiled figure of Mrs Kennedy, her two small children the other Kennedy brothers, and the black riderless horse , with boots reversed, signifying the fallen leader.
+Images that stand out from the event are of the elegant veiled figure of Mrs Kennedy, her two small children the other Kennedy brothers, and the black riderless horse, with boots reversed, signifying the fallen leader.

 Do you remember where you were when you heard that news?